 Warrior Square was designated a Conservation Area in 1990 and includes property numbers 1-43 (odd) Warrior Square North.
-To view a map of the conservation area boundary.

 The History of Warrior Square

 The Warrior Square estate was formed from a 13 acre field at the corner of the High Street and Southchurch Road.
 The field was subdivided into plots and auctioned in 1881 for the speculative development of shops and houses.
 A private garden in the centre of the estate had already been "tastefully laid out with tennis and croquet lawns and planted with beds of flowers and ornamental shrubs" and was to be reserved for the use of the Square's future residents, on payment of an annual fee of one guinea.